Lets face it; it is the dream of every parent to have their child express themselves and develop their language just like any other child out there.

 - Try out speech therapy

 You would need to start helping your kid with speech therapy.
-It can either be physical sessions, virtual or if you cannot afford, you can try the steps at home.
+It can either be physical sessions, or virtual or if you cannot afford it, you can try these steps at home.

 - Try out play therapy

 There is a large set of toys for kids with nonverbal autism that you could get.
 What the toys do is make sounds and then the child is supposed to imitate them.

 - Take them out to be social with other kids

 The number one way that a kid is going to be exposed to instances where they ought to speak is when they are out with other kids.
 Here, they will be expected to demand things as well as claim what belongs to them.
 This way, your child will hopefully be able to get some sentences out of their mouths.

 5 Signs that your Child with Nonverbal Autism will speak